O’Neill Regional Park in Trabuco Canyon has a distinctly wilderness feel with options for hiking and camping.

 - Must pay for parking.
 I recommend getting an annual parking pass.

-- Fee for parking in Oak Creek lot near park entrance
+- Fee for parking inside the park

 - Sand play surface and recycled rubber under swings